 The food intolerances discovered during The Elimination Diet tend to throw off gut bacteria and enzymes, often leading to poor digestion, infections, and inflammation within the digestive system.

-In turn, these problems can cause hormonal disruptions, as well as disturbing your immune system.
+In turn, these problems can cause hormonal disruptions, as well as disturb your immune system.

 The good news is: it’s easy to fix these problems!

 Once you identify the foods causing the intolerances, you can simply stop consuming them.
 That’s all it takes for you to feel like the best version of yourself.

 What Food Can You Eat on the Elimination Diet?

 An example of an ‘extreme’ Elimination Diet has been listed below.